-A part of this scatter is due to peculiar motions that typically are $\mathcal{O}(300)$ km s$^{-1}$, leading to an additional scatter of 0.03 mag at our median redshift ($z_\mathrm{med}=0.07$), but to more than 0.1~mag for targets with $z\leq0.02$ as illustrated in Fig.~\ref{fig:hubblediagram}.
-Another part is caused by the use of sn-feature redshifts for 32\% of the sample.
-As presented in Section~\ref{sec:dr2data_redshift}, these have a dispersion of $\sim$900 km s$^{-1}$ corresponding to an additional Hubble residual scatter of $0.09$ mag at $z_\mathrm{med}=0.07$.
-To estimate our Hubble scatter without the impact of peculiar velocities and sn-feature redshifts, we take the scatter in the range of $z\in[0.03, 0.1]$.
-Their the standardized SN~Ia scatter is 0.150~mag (nMAD) corresponding to 0.145~mag after removing the expected peculiar velocity contribution.
-This $\sigma_{SN}=0.145~\mathrm{mag}$ scatter is illustrated in the inset panel of Fig.~\ref{fig:hubblediagram}, showing it is a good description of our 2629 SN~Ia standardize Hubble residual dispersion.
-Such 0.15 magnitude scatter is in good agreement with the state-of-the-art results from the literature \citep[see e.g.,][]{brout2022}.
+Part of this scatter is due to peculiar motions that typically are $\mathcal{O}(300)$ km s$^{-1}$, leading to an additional scatter of 0.03 mag at our median redshift ($z_\mathrm{med}=0.07$), but to more than 0.1~mag for targets with $z\leq0.02$, as is illustrated in Fig.~\ref{fig:hubblediagram}.
+Another part is caused by the use of SN-feature redshifts for 32\% of the sample.
+As is presented in Sect.~\ref{sec:dr2data_redshift}, these have a dispersion of $\sim$900 km s$^{-1}$, corresponding to an additional Hubble residual scatter of $0.09$ mag at $z_\mathrm{med}=0.07$.
+To estimate our Hubble scatter without the impact of peculiar velocities and SN-feature redshifts, we took the scatter in the range of $z\in[0.03, 0.1]$.
+There, the standardized SN~Ia scatter is 0.150~mag (nMAD), corresponding to 0.145~mag after removing the expected peculiar velocity contribution.
+This $\sigma_{SN}=0.145~\mathrm{mag}$ scatter is illustrated in the inset panel of Fig.~\ref{fig:hubblediagram}, showing it is a good description of our 2629 SN~Ia standardized Hubble residual dispersion.
+Such a 0.15 magnitude scatter is in good agreement with the state-of-the-art results from the literature \citep[see e.g.,][]{brout2022}.

-We finally inspect for outliers that may affect our standard deviation (std) measurements (nMAD statistics been robust).
-Given our sample size, the Chevaunet's criteria (less that 50\% of chance to detect such an outlier) corresponds to a $4.1\,\sigma$ rejection.
-Doing so removes 23 objects (0.8\% of the total sample) and leads to a total standard deviation (std) of $\sigma_{SN}=0.187\,\mathrm{mag}$ (nMAD: 0.159 mag), including 2606 SN~Ia, and $\sigma_{SN}=0.166\,\mathrm{mag}$ (nMAD: 0.144 mag) when discarding sn-feature redshift SNe~Ia (1647 left, $3.95\sigma$ rejection).
+We finally inspected for outliers that may affect our standard deviation (std) measurements (nMAD statistics have been robust).
+Given our sample size, Chevaunet's criteria (a less than 50\% chance of detecting such an outlier) correspond to a $4.1\,\sigma$ rejection.
+Doing so removed 23 objects (0.8\% of the total sample) and led to a total standard deviation (std) of $\sigma_{SN}=0.187\,\mathrm{mag}$ (nMAD: 0.159 mag), including 2606 SN~Ia, and $\sigma_{SN}=0.166\,\mathrm{mag}$ (nMAD: 0.144 mag) when discarding SN-feature redshift SNe~Ia (1647 left, $3.95\sigma$ rejection).